Top of main content

 What if you’ve paid too much tax on your savings interest?

-What if your accounts relate to an organisation, or an estate?
+What if your accounts are related to an organisation or an estate?

 Only individuals get a Personal Savings Allowance.
 If your accounts relate to a business, charity, club or association, they'll earn interest without tax deducted.

 If you’re a trustee or are administering an estate, HSBC won’t deduct the tax from the credit interest paid.
-Any tax due will have to be paid through the trust/estate tax return.
+Any tax due needs to be paid through the trust/estate tax return.

-If you need more guidance on your Personal Savings Allowance, visit HMRC, or speak to a tax adviser.
+If you need more guidance on your Personal Savings Allowance, visit GOV.UK: Tax on savings interest or speak to a tax adviser.